-Bowel polyps are small growths on the inner lining of the large intestine (colon) or rectum.
+Bowel polyps are small growths in the large intestine (colon) or rectum.

-Bowel polyps don't usually cause any symptoms.
-Most people with polyps won't know they have them.
-They are often picked up during screening for bowel cancer.
+Bowel polyps do not usually cause any symptoms.
+Most people with polyps do not know they have them.
+They grow inside you, so you cannot see them if you have them.

-- a small amount of slime (mucus) or blood in your poo (rectal bleeding)
+- a small amount of bleeding from your bottom or blood in your poo (rectal bleeding)

 Bowel cancer risk